cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 draft: false
 weight: 100
 ---
 A Cloudify Manager is a compute host that runs the Cloudify Management service.
 For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies.
-You can then [install the Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on separate host to manage your Cloudify Manager remotely.
+You can then install the Cloudify CLI on another host to manage your Cloudify Manager remotely.

 {{% gsNote title="Prerequisites" %}}